4/25/2025

 Chief Financial Officer

-Hi, I want to answer your first question.
-So first I wanted to just reaffirming our 2025 revenue guidance and our strong balance sheet as we expect to exit the year with more than 200 million in liquidity.
+Hi, Winnie.
+I'll answer the first question.
+So first, I wanted to just reaffirming our 2025 revenue guidance. and our strong balance sheet as we expect to exit the year with more than $200 million in liquidity.
 And also we're on a strong revenue growth path while maintaining the high margin and controlling cost.
-We believe just that the share repurchase program would be an efficient capital allocation tool for us.
+We believe just the share repurchase program would be an efficient capital allocation tool for us.
 The potential use of the capital would not impact our liquidity runway going forward.

 speaker